cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/start-client.md

 ## Go to the next step!

 You have started plasma light client successfully.

+This makes it easy to communicate with Plasma using some of the client's methods.

 Move on to the [3.
 Deposit](/tutorial/deposit.md) step.